Work in the Czech Republic

 - Another form of identification such as your driving license, birth cert, insurance card etc.

 - A deposit between 200 - 2000 Czk will be asked for, this is NOT a bank fee, just a sum of money to have in your account once it is opened.

 Note: Some Czech banks may also ask for proof of address so just keep that in mind.

 For you we have made a list of the most commonly used banks in the Czech Republic, here you can research which bank is better suited for you.

 So you've researched taxes and banking, whats left?
 Oh yes looking for a home.
-Well we've done some of the hard work for you, we've checked out the acerage monthly price range of renting apartments in the Czech Republic to give u an idea of what you might be paying.
+Well, we've done some of the hard work for you, we've checked out the average monthly price range of renting apartments in the Czech Republic to give u an idea of what you might be paying.

 Average Price Range per Month:

 1 Bed Apartment (Outside City Centre): 5,500 - 13,000 CZK

 3 Bed Apartment (City Centre): 11,000 - 30,000 CZK